ColeEidsvoog/MoonDiscordBot/README.md

 Commands:

+!help - this command will list out all other commands for user conveinence

 !test - this command has the bot send back a confirmation that it is active

 !suggest - this command followed by a word or a phrase will add the following word or phrase into a suggestion list stored in a replits database